-It is a privilege to be able to work with the well-meaning grandparents of many children in our state.
-Grandparents act not only as extended family members for many children but also as primary caregivers, emotional support persons but also as trusted advisors.
-Sometimes it is a grandparent who is first able to identify and report instances of abuse or neglect of children.
-This can be an awkward and emotionally volatile role but can also be a necessary one for many families where children are being put in harm's way.
+It is a privilege to work with the well-meaning grandparents of many children in our state.
+Grandparents act not only as extended family members for many children but also as primary caregivers, emotional support persons, and trusted advisors.
+Sometimes, a grandparent is first able to identify and report instances of abuse or neglect of children.
+This can be an awkward and emotionally volatile role but can also be necessary for many families where children are being put in harm's way.

-In some cases when a child is removed from the care of apparent a grandparent can be able to step in and fulfill the role of primary caregiver even temporarily.
-Grandparents are usually first in line for family members to be able to step into this role and provide needed stability and consistency for a child.
-If your child is removed from your home and you are working to ensure safe placement for him or her temporarily then I would recommend trying to identify immediate family members such as grandparents who would be able to meet the qualifications of being a temporary caregiver.
+In some cases, when a child is removed from the care of a parent, a grandparent can step in and fulfill the role of primary caregiver even temporarily.
+Grandparents are usually first in line for family members to step into this role and provide needed stability and consistency for a child.
+If your child is removed from your home and you are working to ensure safe placement for them temporarily, I would recommend identifying immediate family members such as grandparents who would meet the qualifications of being a temporary caregiver.

-In many instances, you as a grandparent would take on the responsibility of caring for your grandchildren temporarily without child support or other monetary support from your child.
-This can put you in an extremely difficult position to not only have to care for your own needs and that of your immediate household but also those needs of your grandchild.
+In many instances, you as a grandparent would temporarily take on the responsibility of caring for your grandchildren without child support or other monetary support from your child.
+This can put you in a challenging position to care for your own needs and that of your immediate household and those needs of your grandchild.
 Hopefully, your child would be able to assume the role of primary caretaker sooner rather than later so that you would not be put in a difficult position as far as needing to care for your grandchildren on an extended basis.
 This is a responsibility that not many people can take on the burden.

-Why are children sometimes removed from their parents’ home?
+Why are children sometimes removed from their parents’ homes?

 At the top of my list for most common scenarios where a child will be removed from their home by Child Protective Services is 1 involving a parent who has alcohol or drug addiction issues.
-Keep in mind, that as the grandparent, you have limited rights to be able to speak into the life of your grandchild and child.
-Much of the time you may have concerns that if you speak to your child too honest about their drug or alcohol abuse that you would risk driving your child away and therefore losing any access that you have to your grandchild in the future.
+Keep in mind that as the grandparent, you have limited rights to speak into the life of your grandchild and child.
+Much of the time, you may have concerns that if you speak to your child too honest about their drug or alcohol abuse that you would risk driving your child away and therefore losing any access that you have to your grandchild in the future.

-On the other hand, you also have to identify that you are perhaps the last line of defense between your grandchild and potential harm that may befall him or her due to their parent having an alcohol or drug addiction.
-If you sense that your grandchild is in harm's way then you will likely not want to hesitate to bring is to the attention of Child Protective Services or even to intervene yourself if you believe that doing so is in the best interest of every grandchild and is in the best interest of their safety.
-The best option is likely to speak to your child about their behavior to offer any kind of support or services that you can provide directly.
+On the other hand, you also have to identify that you are perhaps the last line of defense between your grandchild and potential harm that may befall them due to their parent having an alcohol or drug addiction.
+If you sense that your grandchild is in harm's way, then you will likely not want to hesitate to bring it to the attention of Child Protective Services or even to intervene yourself if you believe that doing so is in the best interest of every grandchild and is in the best interest of their safety.
+The best option is likely to speak to your child about their behavior to offer any support or services that you can provide directly.

-If it is observed that potential acts of abuse or neglect are occurring involving your grandchild in the child then a report may be made to Child Protective Services to make them aware of the fact.
-Child Protective Services would then investigate your grandchild situation to determine if substantial enough evidence exists to corroborate these reports of abuse or neglect.
-If the circumstances are severe enough then your grandchild may be removed from your child's home in order so that your child can complete counseling, undergo therapy or even remedy a potential hazard in the home that provided a risk of harm to your grandchild.
+If it is observed that potential acts of abuse or neglect are occurring involving your grandchild in the child, then a report may be made to Child Protective Services to make them aware of the fact.
+Child Protective Services will then investigate your grandchild's situation to determine if substantial enough evidence exists to corroborate these reports of abuse or neglect.
+If the circumstances are severe enough, then your grandchild may be removed from your child's home in order so that your child can complete counseling, undergo therapy or even remedy a potential hazard in the home that provided a risk of harm to your grandchild.

 In some cases, you may have already acted as the de-facto primary caregiver for your grandchild.
-Many times a parent is not capable of providing day-to-day care for a grandchild and the responsibility for doing so oftentimes will fall to a grandparent.
-If you have a bedroom in your home that your grandchild frequently uses, if your grandchild comes to your home after school most days of the week and if you generally perform most of the daily caregiving operations for your grandchild then you are well suited to be named as a potential caregiver for your grandchild during the Child Protective Services case.
+Often, a parent cannot provide day-to-day care for a grandchild, and the responsibility for doing so oftentimes will fall to a grandparent.
+If you have a bedroom in your home that your grandchild frequently uses, if your grandchild comes to your home after school most days of the week and if you generally perform most of the daily caregiving operations for your grandchild, then you are well suited to be named as a potential caregiver for your grandchild during the Child Protective Services case.

-When and if your grandchild is removed from their home then you may be called upon to act as that child's primary caregiver for a certain period.
+If your grandchild is removed from their home, you may be called upon to act as that child's primary caregiver for a certain period.
 This can be a tricky situation, oftentimes, because Child Protective Services is providing services for the caretaker of a child who is no longer living at home but is involved in a CPS investigation.
-It is crucial, therefore, that you have some knowledge of a CPS case before becoming involved in the life of your grandchild in this way.
-For instance, it may be for the best that you speak with an experienced family law attorney at least to gain some perspective on what a grandparent can and cannot do as a temporary caretaker during a CPS case.
+Therefore, you must have some knowledge of a CPS case before becoming involved in the life of your grandchild in this way.
+For instance, it may be best for you to speak with an experienced family law attorney at least to gain some perspective on what a grandparent can and cannot do as a temporary caretaker during a CPS case.

 Are there any issues that pertain specifically to grandparents during a CPS case in Texas?

-One area that I would recommend he began thinking about more in detail before becoming formally involved in a CPS case involving your grandchild would be your source of income.
-I realize that it may sound trite to you to think about money during a time when your child's and your grandchild's well beings are at stake but I can assure you that your income will be a crucial factor in your ability to succeed as a temporary caretaker of your grandchild.
-Especially if you are no longer working full time then your income may be stretched to its limit while your grandchild stays with you daily.
+One area that I would recommend he began thinking about more in detail before becoming formally involved in a CPS case involving his grandchild would be your source of income.
+I realize that it may sound trite to you to think about money during a time when your child's and your grandchild's well beings are at stake.
+Still, I can assure you that your income will be a crucial factor in your ability to succeed as a temporary caretaker of your grandchild.
+Especially if you are no longer working full time, your income may be stretched to its limit while your grandchild stays with you daily.

-For instance, I have seen grandparents who are on a fixed income such as living off of Social Security or a pension struggle to make ends meet when one, two, or even three grandchildren come to live with them on a full-time basis.
-When you cannot easily go out into the workforce to supplement your income then the fixed income that you receive begins to feel like less and less money as time goes by.
+For instance, I have seen grandparents on a fixed income, such as living off of Social Security or a pension, struggle to make ends meet when one, two, or even three grandchildren come to live with them on a full-time basis.
+When you cannot easily go out into the workforce to supplement your income, the fixed income that you receive begins to feel less and less money as time goes by.
 As I mentioned, support from the state or even from your child may not be available at all.
-Therefore, before you volunteer your time at home for your grandchildren you need to make an audit assessment about whether or not you will have the wherewithal to financially provide for themselves and you during the pendency of a CPS case.
+Therefore, before you volunteer your time at home for your grandchildren, you need to make an audit assessment about whether or not you will have the wherewithal to financially provide for themselves and you during the pendency of a CPS case.

-another issue that I have seen come up in Child Protective Services cases that involve grandparents is whether or not both grandparents are capable of caring for their grandchildren from a physical perspective.
-By this I mean, are you suffering from an ailment or physical impairments of some sort?
-What about your spouse, I would ask both grandparents to consider their help from an honest perspective to determine whether or not it is feasible for you all to perform the day-to-day caretaking responsibilities for your grandchildren.
-There is nothing wrong with making an honest assessment that you are incapable of doing so and then providing other services or care to your grandchildren where you can do so considering your health problems.
+Another issue that I have seen in Child Protective Services cases involving grandparents is whether or not both grandparents are capable of caring for their grandchildren from a physical perspective.
+By this, I mean, are you suffering from an ailment or physical impairments of some sort?
+What about your spouse?
+I would ask both grandparents to consider their help from an honest perspective to determine whether or not it is feasible for you all to perform the day-to-day caretaking responsibilities for your grandchildren.
+There is nothing wrong with making an honest assessment that you are incapable of doing so and then providing other services or care to your grandchildren, considering your health problems.

-Another issue that you must be aware of is that grandparents have limited rights when it comes to becoming a primary conservator of their grandchildren after a CPS case by the same token, if you're a child and their spouse do not want you to have contact with your grandchildren then there is nothing under the law that allows you to force your way in without first filing a suit affecting the parent-child relationship or attempting to intervene into one that is already filled.
-The state of Texas gives parents the right to make decisions for their children and that means who their children can come into contact with.
-You need to have a firm grasp on what your relationship is like with your grandchild's parents before you start to make mental preparations for becoming the caretaker of your grandchildren.
+Another issue that you must be aware of is that grandparents have limited rights when it comes to becoming a primary conservator of their grandchildren after a CPS case; by the same token, if you're a child and their spouse do not want you to have contact with your grandchildren, then there is nothing under the law that allows you to force your way in without first filing a suit affecting the parent-child relationship or attempting to intervene into one that is already filled.
+The state of Texas gives parents the right to make decisions for their children, and that means who their children can come into contact with.
+You need to have a firm grasp of your relationship with your grandchild's parents before you start to make mental preparations for becoming the caretaker of your grandchildren.